ubc-cpsc455-2024S/project-18_fps_addicts/README.md

   * A robust interface for desktop users ✅
 - Standard requirements:
   * A local chatbox for each study spot where users can chat with each other. ✅
+  * Parsing UBC learning spaces for data on study spaces. ✅
   * Robustness for mobile browsers ✅
   * Ability to select distance from one study spot to another point on the map. ✅
   * Addition of study spots booking links from various websites, such as the UBC library website. ✅